Complimentary Phone Consult with an Attorney Today

 Workplace retaliation is more common than you may realize and just as serious.
 According to the Equal Employment Opportunity Commission (EEOC), the agency responsible for investigating charges of employer misconduct, retaliation represented 56.0% percent of claims in 2021.
 This percentage is more than double what it was ten years prior, which means the problem is only getting worse.
 In addition, PBS reported that seven in ten workers who report sexual harassment experience payback from their employers.

-With the avid assault on employees by employers who don’t care about the law, your main course of justice and protection is filing a lawsuit with the help of workplace retaliation attorneys.
+With employers avidly retaliating against employees, your main course of justice and protection is filing a lawsuit with the help of workplace retaliation attorneys.

-Federal regulations make it unlawful for an employer to retaliate against a worker who engages in conduct that the law protects.
+Federal laws make it unlawful for an employer to retaliate against a worker who engages in conduct that the law protects.
 This includes:

 While the fact that you have legal protections does not deter many employers, filing a lawsuit in response will.
 What makes this even more important is the effect retaliation can have on the workplace as a whole.
 A business’ “open door” policy can be devastating to company morale.
 Furthermore, if you are punished for speaking up, your coworkers will think twice about reporting any company wrongdoing in the future.

-As defined by the U.S. Equal Employment Opportunity Commission (EEOC), employers are legally protected from workplace retaliation only if they have engaged in “protected activities.”
+As defined by the U.S. Equal Employment Opportunity Commission (EEOC), employees are legally protected from workplace retaliation only if they have engaged in “protected activities.”
 These activities include the following:

-It’s worth pointing out that the law provides these protections to employees so long as they are acting in good faith.
-This means that they cannot be subjected to retaliation even if the basis of the complaint is later judged to fall below the standard required to prove illegal behavior.
+Employment laws, like the Civil Rights Act of 1964, provide these protections to employees so long as they are acting in good faith.
+This means that employers cannot subject them to retaliation or any other adverse employment actions.
+Employees are protected even if their complaint is later found to not meet the standard for proving illegal behavior.

-For instance, an employee who is fired for filing a sexual harassment complaint can sue under retaliation laws even if it is determined that the incident(s) that triggered the complaint did not qualify as harassment under the legal definition.
-If the complaint had a reasonable basis—i.e., the employee wasn’t merely lying outright for malicious reasons—then the retaliation laws remain in effect.
+For instance, an employee who is fired for filing a sexual harassment complaint can sue under retaliation laws even if it is determined that the incident(s) that triggered the complaint did not qualify as discrimination or harassment under the legal definition.
+If the complaint was reasonable, it means the employee was honest.
+In this case, the federal laws against retaliation still apply.

-Workplace retaliation laws are intended to protect workers from unjustified loss of employment and unjust denial of advancement opportunities.
-They do not cover relatively minor phenomena such as “coldness” towards an employee who has initiated a discrimination claim.
+Workplace retaliation laws are intended to protect workers from adverse employment actions, such as unjustified loss of employment and unjust denial of advancement opportunities.
+They do not cover relatively minor phenomena such as “coldness” towards an employee who has initiated a discrimination or harassment claim.

 In addition, employees are required to exercise sound judgment when engaging in protected activities.
 It is one thing to calmly inform a supervisor about illegal or discriminatory activities, and quite another to threaten a co-worker with violence.

-Barrett & Farahany is an Alabama, Georgia, and Illinois law firm with extensive experience in workplace retaliation cases.
+Barrett & Farahany is a law firm with extensive experience in workplace retaliation cases.
 Our attorneys can help you prove the unlawful motivation behind your termination, demotion, or harassment and recover the compensation you deserve.

 If you have been the victim of retaliation at work, it’s important to show that the employer’s excuse is factually untrue, that it was insufficient to have caused your discharge, that it is unworthy of credence, or that it is riddled with errors indicating its essential baselessness.